layer-software/backend-engineer-test-instructions/README.md

 - We don't judge GUI so please do not focus on that.
 - Your implementation can stop at application level.
 Do not focus on the REST or GraphQL controllers.
 - Please do not focus on persistence or database.
 If you wish it also can be skipped altogether.

+## Process

+Check out the [Interview Process](https://goto.golayer.io/culture-interviewprocess) for more information.

 ## Deliverables